fhirschmann/penchy/docs/job.rst

   c1.flow = w1 >> filters.DacapoHarness() >> filters.Print()
   c2.flow = w2 >> filters.DacapoHarness() >> filters.Dump() >> filters.Print()

-:class:`~penchy.jobs.job.PipelineElement` can be used across flows but will be reset after the execution of a :class:`~penchy.jobs.job.SystemComposition`.
+:class:`~penchy.jobs.elements.PipelineElement` can be used across flows but will be reset after the execution of a :class:`~penchy.jobs.job.SystemComposition`.
 This is why we could reuse the ``filters.DacapoHarness()`` above (``filters.Print()`` has no state to speak of) without trouble::